OfficeDev/Microsoft-Teams-Samples/samples/app-anonymous-users/nodejs/README.md

     ```bash
     npm start
     ```
+- The client will start running on 3978 port

 7. __*This step is specific to Teams.*__

 - **Edit** the `manifest.json` contained in the  `TeamsAppManifest` folder to replace your Microsoft App Id `<<YOUR-MICROSOFT-APP-ID>>` (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)